Did you know that Tel Aviv has the largest collection of Bauhaus architecture and buildings in the world?

 In the early 1900's, the living conditions in old Jaffa were terrible and overcrowded.

-The original pioneers left for the sand dunes outside Jaffa and built a new neighborhood, 'Ahuzat Bayit' based on cozy, 1-2 storied houses with charming red tiled roofs that you can see in Neve Tzedek and Kerem Hateymanim (The Yemenite Orchard).
+The original pioneers left for the sand dunes outside Jaffa and built new neighborhoods based on cozy, 1-2 storied houses with charming red tiled roofs.
+You can see some of these buildings today, especially in Neve Tzedek and Kerem Hateymanim.
 But these homes could not accommodate the growing population influx that started in the 1920's.

 Even Tel Aviv's former city hall was built in the Bauhaus style: